McLaren P1: Production

-Sweden: 7 cars

 Recalls

-On 11 December 2015, the NHTSA issued a recall for 132 McLaren P1 cars manufactured 1 March 2013, to 31 October 2015 since the bonnet might open while driving.
+In January 2016, the NHTSA issued a recall for 122 2014–2015 model year P1 cars manufactured between 1 March 2013 and 31 October 2015 due to a faulty secondary bonnet latch.
+The concern was that if the primary latch were to snap, the secondary latch would be unable to catch the bonnet, leading to it opening whilst driving.
+All replacements were done at no cost to the owner.

 Variants

 P1 GTR (2015–2016)

 Celebrating 20 years since their victory in the 1995 24 Hours of Le Mans, McLaren announced that they would resurrect the GTR name by launching a track-only version of the P1, the P1 GTR.

 The P1 GTR was initially only available to P1 owners.
 The concept car made its debut at the 2014 Pebble Beach Concours d'Elegance in August 2014.
 The P1 GTR production model was officially unveiled at the 2015 Geneva Motor Show.
 This price includes a worldwide owners track day series; later cars were offered for less money, for those P1 owners who had no interest in the track series but still wanted to purchase the GTR variant.
 In total 58 cars were made.

 The P1 GTR went into production in 2015, after all the 375 standard P1s had been built, as a homage to its race-winning ancestor, the McLaren F1 GTR and were built, maintained and run by McLaren Special Operations.